oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_dotmailer.rst

 4. When you are done, click :guilabel:`Save and Close`.

    .. image:: ../../img/dotmailer_email_campaign/oro_statistics_general_opens.jpg
+      :alt: Example of using email campaign statistics results to create a new marketing list

 This list will now appear in the marketing list page and will contain all contacts who have opened your previous emails.